ausd-io/ausd/contrib/tracing/README.md

 $ bpftrace contrib/tracing/connectblock_benchmark.bt 20000 38000 25
 ```

-In a different terminal, starting doged in Testnet mode and with
+In a different terminal, starting ausd in Testnet mode and with
 re-indexing enabled.

 ```
-$ ./src/doged -testnet -reindex
+$ ./src/ausd -testnet -reindex
 ```

 This produces the following output.